Learn more on one of our guided tours.

 Guided Tour of Sustainability at The Lodge

-Join a guided group tour of the Lodge to learn about the Lodge’s construction and see how responsible development and conservation of native species can have a positive impact in a natural coastal Alabama landscape.
+Join us in the lobby of The Lodge to learn about its construction and see how responsible development and conservation of native species can have a positive impact in a natural coastal Alabama landscape.
 Observe how storm water from roofs and paving is captured and naturally filtered through pervious paving and a new wetland.
 You’ll also learn how the buildings’ design celebrates these natural and restorative processes as well as the history of the Lodge and importance of the park to the State of Alabama.

 Guided Tour of Sustainability at the Interpretive Center

-The GSP Interpretive Center is pursuing full Living Building Challenge certification, the world’s most rigorous environmental certification.
-On this guided group tour, you'll learn how the building produces 105% of its energy onsite and collects, stores, and treats storm water onsite for human use.
+The GSP Interpretive Center has successfully achieved full Living Building Challenge certification, the world’s most rigorous environmental certification.
+On this guided tour, you'll learn how the building produces 105% of its energy onsite and collects, stores, and treats storm water onsite for human use.
 After the tour, explore the open-air porch’s interactive exhibits and learn about the park’s nine ecosystems.
 The Interpretive Center is connected to the park’s trail system via pedestrian bridge, making it the perfect place to begin your explorations of the park.

 Coastal Segway Tour